StreamGaze: Gaze-Guided Temporal Reasoning and Proactive Understanding in Streaming Videos

 \subsubsection{Past Task}

 Past tasks focus on temporal reasoning over gaze and capture the dynamic characteristics of the user’s gaze, modeling how attention shifts across objects over time.

-\begin{itemize}[leftmargin=1.5em] \item \textbf{Non-Fixated Object Identification (NFI):} Evaluates implicit visual awareness by identifying objects that were visible but never directly fixated.
+\begin{itemize}[leftmargin=1.5em] \item \textbf{Non-Fixated Object Identification (NFI).} Evaluates implicit visual awareness by identifying objects that were visible but never directly fixated.
 For each timestamp $t$, we sample one never-gazed object from $\mathcal{O}_t^{\text{out}}$ as the correct answer and three visible objects from $\mathcal{O}_t^{\text{fov}}$ as distractors.
-See \cref{sec:appendix:qa-generation} for more details.

-\item \textbf{Object Transition Prediction (OTP):} Assesses temporal continuity in gaze behavior by predicting the next object to be fixated.
+\item \textbf{Object Transition Prediction (OTP).} Assesses temporal continuity in gaze behavior by predicting the next object to be fixated.
 Given the current fixation on object group $\mathcal{O}_i^{\text{fov}}$ within the scanpath $\mathcal{S}$, the correct answer is the next newly attended object $\mathcal{O}_{i+1}^{\text{fov}}$, while distractors are sampled from the global object pool excluding the current group.
-See \cref{sec:appendix:qa-generation} for more details.

-\item \textbf{Gaze Sequence Matching (GSM):} Measures how well models capture human-like scanpath patterns through sequential gaze transitions.
+\item \textbf{Gaze Sequence Matching (GSM).} Measures how well models capture human-like scanpath patterns through sequential gaze transitions.
 We extract triplets of consecutive fixation groups $\mathcal{O}_{i-1}^{\text{fov}} \rightarrow \mathcal{O}_{i}^{\text{fov}} \rightarrow \mathcal{O}_{i+1}^{\text{fov}}$ as correct transitions, while negative options include shuffled orderings of the same groups or randomly sampled triplets that preserve transition structure.